Kolkata Metro: Green Line

 Unlike the previous line, the Green line adopted a more advanced CBTC system.
 It has cab signalling and a centralised automatic train control system consisting of automatic operation, protection, and signaling modules.
 The signaling system is provided by Italy-based company Ansaldo STS.
 The other signalling equipment includes an integrated system with fibre optic cable, SCADA, radios, and a public-address system.

 Purple and Orange Line

-CBTC system on Purple and Orange Lines are currently in activated mode.
+A CBTC system on the Purple and Orange Lines is currently in activated mode.

 Yellow Line

-Indian railways signalling system, Kavach with ATP and ATO, is planned to be used on Yellow Line.
+The Indian railways signalling system, Kavach with ATP and ATO, is planned to be used on the Yellow Line.